+experts.
+The Assessment should also propose relevant mitigation and management measures suitable for the specific nature and scale.
+4.1.3 The assessment is carried out in a comprehensive and transparent manner.
+4.1.4 Measures to minimize or mitigate the impacts identified by the assessment are being documented, implemented and monitored.
+Guidance 4.1.4 At least one annual documented review should be carried out where changes, if any, are considered and reported.
+4.1.5 A summary of the social and environmental assessment report shall be made available upon request.
 4.2 Pollution is minimized and production waste is managed responsibly.
 Note: Chemical use and disposal is dealt with under Principle 5.
-4.2.1 There is no burning on any part of the property of crop residues, waste, or as part of vegetation clearance, except under one of the following conditions: a) where there is a legal obligation to burn as a sanitary measure; b) where it is used for generation of energy including charcoal production and for drying crops; c) where only small-caliber residual vegetation from land clearing remains after all useable material has been removed for other uses.
-4.2.2 There is adequate storage and disposal of fuel, batteries, tires, lubricants, sewage and other waste. $4.2.3$ There are facilities to prevent spills of oil^2 and other pollutants.
-4.2.4 Re-use and recycling are utilized wherever possible.
-4.2.5 There is a residue management plan including all areas of the property.
+4.2.1 There is no burning on any part of the property of crop residues, waste, or as part of vegetation clearance, except under one of the following conditions: a) where there is a legal obligation to burn as a sanitary measure; b) where it is used for generation of energy including charcoal production and for drying crops; c) where only small-caliber residual vegetation from land clearing remains Guidance 4.2.1 The non application of item "c" is recommended as it is not consistent with the best practices in the region, mentioned in criterion 5.3 on more appropriate techniques for minimizing soil erosion. after all useable material has been removed for other uses.
+4.2.2 There is adequate storage and Guidance 4.2.2 disposal of fuel, batteries, tires, lubricants, sewage and other waste.
+Pollutants considered as hazardous: as per Argentine National Law 24.051.
+This must be contemplated in the waste management plan in item 4.2.5 4.2.3 There are facilities to prevent Guidance 4.2.3 spills of oil^2 and other pollutants.
+This must be contemplated in the waste management plan in item 4.2.5 4.2.4 Re-use and recycling are utilized Guidance 4.2.4 wherever pessible wherever possible.
+This must be contemplated in the waste management plan in item 4.2.5 4.2.5 There is a residue management plan including all areas of the property.
 Guidance 4.2.5 For large and medium producers, this should be documented.
 For small farms or family farms, producers only need to know which residues are generated on their farms and what will be done with each one of them.
-4.3 Efforts are made to reduce emissions and increase sequestration of Greenhouse Gases (GHGs) on the farm.
-Note: Other issues, which are relevant to GHG emissions are covered in other principles including: Use of fertilizers (Criterion 5.5), Land-use change (Criterion 4.4).
+According to the current legislation.
+Guidance 4.3 4.3 Efforts are made to reduce emissions and increase sequestration of Greenhouse Gases (GHGs) on the farm.
+Note: Other issues, which are relevant to GHG emissions, are covered in other principles including: Use of fertilizers (Criterion 5.5), Land-use change (Criterion 4.4).
+The use of agricultural techniques of conservation (zero tillage) should be recognized as a method for decreasing GHG emissions.
+Encourage the use of renewable energies (biofuels, biogas, solar, wind, etc.) on farm level.
+Producers must inform on their use of fossil fuels (including their own use and the use of their service providers) justifying differences among campaigns, if they exist.
+In cases where it is impossible to make use calculations directly related to soy production, a use calculation at property level can be made and then the proportion for soy cultivation must be estimated.
+Small producers could accomplish with this indicator but are not required to do so.